Creamy Matcha Iced Tea

 Nathalie / 30th Novmeber 2019

-The perfect replacement on a hot day for your usual cuppa in the garden
+The perfect replacement on a hot day to the usual cuppa

 1 heaped tsp organic matcha powder